jmorvay/Frinx-docs/FRINX_Smart_Build_Engine/Operations_Manual/sbe_hello_world.md

 # SBE example: Hello world project

+This section explains how to mirror the hello-world-samples repository from github to SBE's gerrit and build it in the SBE.

 <!-- TOC START min:1 max:3 link:true update:true -->
 - [SBE example: Hello world project](#sbe-example-hello-world-project)
     - [Start SBE](#start-sbe)